NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

-# Linkedin Easy Apply Bot
+# LinkedIn Easy Apply Bot
-Automatically apply to Linkedin Easy Apply jobs.
+Automatically apply to LinkedIn Easy Apply jobs.
 This bot answers the application questions as well!

 This is for educational purposes only.
 I am not responsible if your LinkedIn account gets suspended or for anything else.